-One of South Americas newest and most impressive stadiums is the Estadio Ciudad de La Plata in La Plata.
-It was selected as a key venue for the 2011 Copa América and will host the opening match of the tournament.
+One of South Americas newest and most impressive stadiums is the Estadio Ciudad de La Plata in the capital of Buenos Aires province, La Plata.
+It was selected as a key venue for the 2011 Copa América and hosted the opening match of the tournament.
 The stadium opened in 2003 with Argentina playing host to Uruguay in a friendly soccer match.
-It has not played host to international rugby yet but is certain to do so with Argentina entering The Rugby Championship in 2012.
-The stadium has been chosen to host Argentina vs New Zealand in September 2012.
-The city, however, has played host to a number of important rugby fixtures such as Argentina A vs France in June 2010 and the 2010 URBA Final.
-The city has produced a number of international rugby players including Federico Martín Aramburu and Mariano Galarza.
+It has become an important venue for Argentine rugby in the Rugby Championship with the UAR having it host the hom fixture against the All Blacks in 2012, 2013 and 2014.

 The Estadio Ciudad de La Plata has a seating capacity of 53,000 making it larger than twelve of the thirteen venues selected to host Quarter-Finals for Rugby World Cup 2011 and eight of the ten French stadiums used for Rugby World Cup 2007.
 Its size and modernity makes it an ideal venue to host Rugby World Cup matches.
 Should Argentina bid to host Rugby World Cup 2023, La Plata could host at least four pool matches and at least one Quarter-Final.